Leading Associates

 Principaux dossiers

-- Representing EOG Resources, the second-largest producer of shale oil in the United States, in a class action lawsuit alleging that oil and gas producers conspired with OPEC to curb output of shale oil.
+• Representing EOG Resources in a class action lawsuit alleging that oil and gas producers conspired with OPEC to curb output of shale oil.

-- Defending two of the largest global generic drug companies, Sun Pharmaceutical Industries and Taro Pharmaceutical Industries, in ongoing proceedings in the U.S. District Court for the District of Connecticut brought by the attorneys general of 48 states and U.S. territories, alleging that numerous of the largest generic pharmaceutical manufacturers conspired to inflate the prices of dozens of generic drugs putting at stake billions in damages.
+• Defending Sun Pharmaceutical Industries and Taro Pharmaceutical Industries, in ongoing proceedings in the US District Court for the District of Connecticut brought by the attorneys general of 48 states and US territories, alleging that numerous of the largest generic pharmaceutical manufacturers conspired to inflate the prices of dozens of generic drugs putting at stake billions in damages.

 Responsables de la pratique: